This roadmap is under construction!

 Taking it to the Next Level

 After the initial round of living wage laws cities have subsequently revised them to include provisions for health benefits, such as this updating of the Los Angeles living wage law.
-We have a number of examples of such new laws including from Chicago, Jersey City, New York City, Seattle, and the Denver Ballot Initiative.
+We have a number of examples of such new laws including from Chicago and Jersey City.
 We also have policy guides and research from the SiX Action Network and the Bell Policy Center.

 Cities are starting to pay greater attention to connecting wage and benefits considerations to their economic development strategy.
 The Los Angeles Alliance for a New Economy has researched and created model policies around labor standards in Community Benefits Agreements.
 Please see our guide to LAANE’s materials in our database to learn more about their CBA work.
 Another good example of attaching labor standards to economic development is Chicago’s Big Box Ordinance.
 We also have policy guides on generating community benefits from economic development from the Partnership for Working Families and Good Jobs First.